 Upon power reset, the three most recent faults which are less than one week old will be flashed in succession from the most recent to the oldest.
-This will be done as a diagnostic aid to the field technician.
-After one week, a fault will be removed from the fault buffer.
+This will be done as a diag-

 FLAME STATUS L.E.D.
 (AMBER)